Introduction

 - There is rampant confirmation bias in 1844:

 While the year 1844 functions as a theological pillar that elevates the Seventh-day Adventist Church as a uniquely chosen group, the biblical text itself is far less esoteric when the relevant passages are read according to their intended context and audience.
-The prophecy of Daniel 12—regardless of any shared symbolic or temporal patterns with Revelation —most directly pertains to the period of the early disciples, beginning with the death of Christ and extending through the stoning of Stephen, the subsequent persecution of the church by (Daniel 12:7)This sequence continues with the setting up of the abomination of desolation when the gospel being officially passed to the Gentiles (Daniel 12:11), and culminates in the conversion of Paul (Daniel 12:12), forming a precise historical overlay with the narrative spanning the end of Acts 7 through the beginning of Acts 9.
-Interpreting Daniel 12 as first applying to the apostolic era is further reinforced by the testimony of Jesus Himself, particularly in Matthew 24:34, where He affirms that “this generation will not pass away until all these things take place.”
+The prophecy of Daniel 12—regardless of any shared symbolic or temporal patterns with Revelation —most directly pertains to the period of the early disciples, beginning with the death of Christ and extending through the stoning of Stephen, the subsequent persecution of the church by (Daniel 12:7).This sequence continues with the setting up of the abomination of desolation when the gospel being officially passed to the Gentiles (Daniel 12:11), and culminates in the conversion of Paul (Daniel 12:12), forming a precise historical overlay with the narrative spanning the end of Acts 7 through the beginning of Acts 9.
+Interpreting Daniel 12 as first applying to the apostolic era is further reinforced by the testimony of Jesus Himself, particularly in Matthew 24:34, where He affirms that “this generation will not pass away until all these things take place.”Â

 While pointing out to us that the time of the Gentiles was coming –as spoken of by Jesus– the late part of the book of Daniel was framed as a prophecy regarding Daniels people.
-The time of the end was the transition of faith and the people who would carry it, and of the beauty in Gods plan about how a Jewish leader and oppressor of the testimony of Jesus would become one of the apostles.
+The time of the end was the transition of faith and the people who would carry it, and of the beauty in Gods plan about how a Jewish leader and oppressor of the testimony of Jesus would become one of the apostles.Â

-Jesus prophecies of the abomination of desolation being the Romans, and later Johns prophecy in Revelation 12 ties in the horn that came out of Rome, so that the predominantly gentile Christian movement would have proof of who was identified in the book of Daniel, as early as 7:8.
+Jesus prophecies of the abomination of desolation being the Romans, and later Johns prophecy in Revelation 12 ties in the horn that came out of Rome, so that the predominantly gentile Christian movement would have proof of who was identified in the book of Daniel, as early as 7:8.Â

-Meanwhile, the SDA interpretation requires completely changing a word in the bible to have it make sense.
-This has never been necessary, as the prophecies climax with a promise of his second return, and proof surrounding the death of Jesus through the events that succeed it –may his name be glorified.- This work is completely my own, and represents almost 10 years of research into the word “daily” representing daily sacrifice (ancient Hebrew was always very vague.
+- This work is completely my own, and represents almost 10 years of research into the word “daily” representing daily sacrifice (ancient Hebrew was always very vague.
 I knew it meant the death of Christ and not Paganism as the SDA church believes as a support of a pillar of her faith.
-I could say nothing until I could explain Daniel chapter 12, since Daniel 12:10 has been used as to support Adventist superior interpretation.
+I could say nothing until I could explain Daniel chapter 12, since Daniel 12:10 has been used as to support Adventist superior interpretation.Â

 - At some point I was told by one of it’s leaders this particular item should be shared with the wider church, but that people would probably stop and listen if I had a PHd.